gjherbiet/DockIntellihide.app/README.md

 This requires **Enable access for assistive devices** to be activated in the **Universal Access** pane of **System Preferences**.
 If not active, you will be prompted to activate it at first launch.
 Relaunch `DockIntellihide.app` afterwards.

+### Compatibility:

+This is compatible with the following Mac OS X versions :
+* Leopard (needs confirmation) ;
+* Snow Leopard ;
-### Lion compatibility:
+* Lion ;
+* Mountain Lion.

-This is fully compatible with Lion: with full screen apps, the Dock will hide automatically and return to its previous state when switching to a regular app.
+On Lion and Mountain Lion, with full screen apps, the Dock will hide automatically and return to its previous state when switching to a regular app.

+Note that Lion suffers from [a bug with Launchpad](https://github.com/gjherbiet/DockIntellihide.app/issues/1) that is solved under Mountain Lion.

 ## License